ICESAT-2HackWeek/coastal_topobathy/docs/source/index.rst

    :caption: Functions

    autoapi/index
-   genindex

-.. the autoapi entry is in docs/source/_templates/layout.html and autoapi_add_toctree_entry = False in the conf.py
+.. the index link is being added in docs/source/_templates/layout.html. adding genindex here didn't work.

 .. the links you see in sidebar are also set up in docs/source/_templates/layout.html